loureirorg/php-cachedf/README.md

 php-cachedf
 ===========

-A php library to speed-up functions by using cache
+A PHP library to speed-up your site

-Goals
-Speed-up a PHP site

-##How?
+##How this works?
 when you call a function cached, we will save the return associating with:
 * the arguments values
 * the name of function